Cancer: Controlling Nausea and Vomiting From Chemotherapy

 Antinausea drugs are usually taken on a regular daily schedule for as long as chemotherapy lasts.
 Sometimes you may be asked to take the antinausea drug "only as needed."
 You may be given more than one kind of antinausea drug.
 Drugs to relieve your nausea include ondansetron (Zofran) and lorazepam (Ativan).

-Antinausea drugs can be given as pills you swallow, as an IV, or as shots.
+Antinausea drugs can be given as pills you swallow, through your vein (IV), or as shots.
 Some drugs are available as suppositories, as capsules that melt in your mouth, or as a patch that is taped to your skin.

 Be sure to follow your doctor's instructions for taking your antinausea medicines and to report back about how well they are working.